Test Tube Baby Centre & Best IVF Treatment in Mumbai

 Keep the use of alcohol and cigarettes to a minimum before and during ART treatment.
 Do not use any “recreational” drugs.

-If any prescription medication has been taken during the last 3 months, notify the IVF centre in Mumbai.
+If any prescription medication has been taken during the last 3 months, notify the test tube baby centre in Mumbai.

 Do not sit in hot tubs, spas, Jacuzzis, or saunas frequently during or 3 months prior to the ART cycle.